Post

 • Recalls: None Found

-• Solution: Replace the intake manifold runner control
+• Solution: Replacing the water pump and/or intake manifold gaskets.

 • Recalls: None Found